Invasion of Port Harcourt: Background

 In the mid-1960s, there was a military coup led by Major Nzeogwu that overthrew the democratic government which had lost credibility due to rigged elections and ensuing violence.
 The coup was suppressed but the mostly Igbo coup plotters were not brought to justice by the military junta that took power.
 The coup seemed ethnically motivated as most of the people killed were Hausa/Fulani and Yoruba, and the military junta was headed by an Igbo man, Maj.
 Gen. Aguyi Ironsi.
 There was a counter coup six months later and revenge killings of the Igbo in Hausaland.
 This led to an exodus of the Igbo back to the southeast and an unfortunate series of events that culminated in secession and the Biafra war.

 Before hostilities broke out, the Nigerian Navy was ordered to enforce a blockade around Port Harcourt and the mouth of the Bonny River.
 The capture of Calabar and other coastal cities by October 1967 left Port Harcourt's airport the only means of international communication and travel for Biafra, though the Biafrans in turn spent time devising other ad hoc air strips out of old roadways.
+Initially lightly defended by the Biafrans, Port Harcourt was fortified following the capture of Bonny by federal forces.
+To prevent a federal advance up the river, the Biafrans scuttled a barge and dumped several vehicles into it.